jimolayinka/Travel-Agency-Revenue-and-Operational-Insights-Report/README.md

 ### Project Overview
-This report presents a comprehensive analysis of a travel agency’s ticket sales and operational data, with the goal of uncovering revenue source
+This report presents a comprehensive analysis of a travel agency’s ticket sales and operational data, with the goal of uncovering revenue source.
+These insights are intended to support strategic decisions aimed at maximizing revenue, enhancing customer satisfaction, and streamlining service delivery.

 ![20241019_072051](https://github.com/user-attachments/assets/cc35af62-fe1f-4f2a-ab90-0768473e0ff5)